HansBusch/viserve/README.md

 # viserve
 A freely configurable REST server supporting the Viessmann Optolink interface.

+Supported services:
+ * Web server including animated graphics for visualizing current heating system status information.
+ * Metrics scrape API according to OpenMetrics specification supporting Prometheus.

 In order to not overload the slow optical interface the service caches all exposed parameters.
+Cache expiration can be globally and indivdually configured.

 The software provides a sample configuration to display information of a 20CB type.
 Note that addresses seem to vary between installations.
 Hence use write operations only after validation of the read interface.